 1 block ( Bredell ) 24 year old bush vines.
 Foothills of the Helderberg 4km from False Bay.
 Sandy, gravelly Escourt soil.
 Unirrigated.
 Yield 7 tons / ha.

 Typical cold, wet winter followed by a normal growing season with enough rain and warm weather to produce good, balanced growth.
-The Chenin Blanc seemed to relish the knife - edge harvest conditions with small heatwaves alternating with short, wet, cold spells.
-(It was difficult to produce Straw Wine in these conditions, so more energy went into producing more of this dry wine).
-Despite the seemingly favourable conditions, we had practically no botrytis rot – in part due to our very open canopies.
-The grapes were picked in the cool mornings @ 22.5 – 24.8º Balling.
+As in 2007, the Chenin Blanc seemed to relish the knife - edge harvest conditions with small heatwaves alternating with wet, cold spells.
+Unlike 2007, we had quite a bit of botrytis, especially in the later Keerweder blocks.
+The grapes were picked in the cool mornings @ 21.7 – 24.5º Balling.

-Grapes lightly crushed and allowed 3 hours skin contact before gently pressing in a traditional basket press.
-Sulphur and dry ice added and natural settling allowed for 2 days before
+Grapes lightly crushed and allowed 3 hours skin contact (a long breakfast!) before gently pressing in a traditional basket press.
+Sulphur added and natural settling allowed for 2 days before

 100 % barrel fermentation with natural yeasts.